-We highly encourage every backcountry user to take a Level 1 or 2 AIARE Avalanche Education Course and to follow up with yearly practice, so you enjoy a long lifetime of rewarding backcountry experiences.
-Along with our AIARE Courses, we offer a number of clinics and opportunities that get you into the mountains to put your back country skills to work!
+We highly encourage every backcountry user to educate themselves and to follow up with yearly practice, so you enjoy a long lifetime of rewarding backcountry experiences.
+Along with our avalanche courses, we offer custom 1-day course focused on learning and refining backcountry skills.

 Minimum Age 18

 Our immersion learning based AIARE Level 1 Courses are designed for people looking to build a foundation for safe Backcountry travel.
 This comprehensive 3-day course focuses on hazard evaluation, decision-making and companion rescue in avalanche terrain.
 These courses include proper instruction for basic safety and protocols for safe backcountry travel.
 Over the 3-days you will learn the skills and tools needed to navigate the winter mountains and evaluate the snowpack when traveling through avalanche terrain.

 The course begins at 8 am at Great Northern Powder Guides.
 From there, you’ll ride in the snowcat up to the yurts.
 You can expect to return to GNPG base by 5 PM on the third day.